Organise Documents in Your Project

 Good metadata makes documents easier to find and helps others understand their purpose.

-Step 5: Add tags to documents
+Step 5: Add keywords to documents

 Step 6: Link documents to tasks